Google Summer of Code 2026

 The 12-week / 175-hour build plan, mapped onto the four project phases from the accepted proposal.
 GSoC milestones - Community Bonding, midterm, and final submission - are anchored inside the relevant phases.

-Deep-dive into HttpTrace in Exploit::Remote::HttpClient, map the Kerberos client mixin, stand up the Windows Server 2022 + ADCS lab on the TEST.LOCAL domain, and verify ticket capture in Wireshark.
+Deep-dived into HttpTrace in Exploit::Remote::HttpClient, mapped the Kerberos client mixin, stood up the Windows Server 2022 + ADCS lab on TEST.LOCAL, and verified AS-REQ / TGS-REQ ticket capture in Wireshark.

 Phase 4 - Test & Docs